bammyoly/nullyield/README.md

 ## 10. Notifications

 Client-side only (no backend PII store):
+We introduced a notification system that alerts users who optin whenever their wallet wins a draw.
+Emails are tied to one wallet.

 - **EmailJS** opt-in on **Account** (per-wallet localStorage)
 - Env: `VITE_EMAILJS_*`, `VITE_APP_URL`